botify-labs/react-components/docs/Controlled-Inputs.md

 });
 ```

 The only difference is that `TopLevelInput` is stateless.
-A higher-level component should render `TopLevelInput` and update its props whenever it calls its `onChange` prop.
+A higher-level component should render `TopLevelInput` and update its props it whenever it requests change to its value via its `valueLink.requestChange` prop.
+In `InputMixin`, the `valueLink.requestChange` prop is abstracted away by a `requestChange` method assigned to component instances.

 Using `InputMixin` should always be privileged over implementing the `ControlledInput` interface manually, as it provides implementation-independent helpers to work with nested inputs.

+## getDefaultValue()

+Sometimes, it makes sense for an input to declare its own default value.
+Controlled input types can expose a `getDefaultValue()` static method that should return the default value for the input.

+A `getDefaultValue(type)` utility method is provided in the `InputMixin` module that will not throw when `type` doesn't expose a `getDefaultValue()` static method.